tom1dev/NZPMC-Project-1/README.md

 ### Backend:
 #### index.js:
-- Main JavaScript file used by our application, is executed on launch
+- Main JavaScript file used by our application is executed on launch
 #### /config/mongoDB.js:
-- create a connection between the backend and mongodb server
+- create a connection between the backend and Mongodb server

 #### /routers/:
--    defines endpoint for different user quiries
+-    defines endpoint for different user queries

 #### /controllers/:
--   controlls the data manipulation of http requests and responses
+-   controls the data manipulation of HTTP requests and responses

 #### /services/:
--   used to quirey mongoDB and return responses.
-To do this it uses mongoose
+-   used to query mongoDB and return responses.
+To do this, it uses the Mongoose library

 #### /models/:
 -   contains the mongoose schemas and objects for different objects stored in the database

 ## Getting Started:
-To run the dev verson of the application we will need to proform initialisation for both the frontend and backend.
+To run the dev version of the application, we will need to perform initialisation for both the frontend and backend.

 ### General:
 1. clone the project (git Clone)

 ### Frontend:
-1. In the 'frontend' folder run 'npm install'
+1. In the 'frontend' folder, run 'npm install'
-2. In the 'frontend' folder run 'npm run dev'
+2. In the 'frontend' folder, run 'npm run dev'

 ### Backend:
-1. In the 'frontend' folder run 'npm install'
+1. In the 'frontend' folder, run 'npm install'
-2. .env file is required to run this application to be in the 'backend' directory.
-It contains the URI for the database, A prefered port for the backend to run on and the secret key for generating jwt auth tokens. it can be created with the template here:
+2. .env file is required to run this application in the 'backend' directory.
+It contains the URI for the database, A preferred port for the backend to run on, and the secret key for generating jwt auth tokens.
+It can be created with the template here:
 <br>
 <br>
 MONGODB_URI  = {MongoDB URI HERE}